Davonel History, Family Crest & Coats of Arms

 Haddon Hall near Bakewell, Derbyshire was the site of the 12th-century marriage between Sir Richard de Vernon and Alice Avenell, daughter of William Avenell II.
 At that time, the hall passed into the Vernon family.
 Historically, the hall was originally held by William Peverel, illegitimate son of William the Conqueror in 1087.
 Later the hall was forfeited to the Crown in 1153 and then passed to a tenant of the Peverils, the Avenell family.

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Davonel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Davonel research.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Davonel History in all our PDF Extended History products and printed products wherever possible.

 Davonel Spelling Variations